corbado/example-passkeys-nextauth/README.md

 |   |
 |   ├── auth
 |   |   ├── redirect.tsx            # Page where the user gets redirected to by Corbado after authentication
-|   |   └── signin.tsx              # Sign in page which also contains the Corbado web component
+|   |   └── signin.tsx              # Sign in page which also contains the Corbado login web component
 |   |
 |   └── index.tsx                   # Main page which is shown when no path is given
 |